yegorsokolov/MT5/README.md

 installation manually.
 When requirements remain unresolved, the command raises an error explaining which dependencies still need to be installed.
-In addition to dependency validation, it now performs automated smoke tests that exercise MetaTrader connectivity, Git remotes, environment variable loading and the core FastAPI services, flagging any remaining manual steps in the summary output.
+In addition to dependency validation, it now performs automated smoke tests that exercise MetaTrader connectivity, the Wine-hosted Windows Python bridge, Git remotes, environment variable loading and the core FastAPI services, flagging any remaining manual steps in the summary output.

 ### Connecting the bot to MetaTrader 5